EU Regulation 679/2016 General data protection regulation

 To do this, it is necessary to consult the information contained in the user's manual of the browser (so-called Help Page) or click on the following links:

 Please note that some tracking tools other than cookies (e.g. pixels) may not be disabled through the browser settings.
-These tools will in any case be disabled by denying / revoking consent within the information banner or by using the icon button at the bottom right on all pages of the Site.
+These tools will in any case be disabled by denying / revoking consent within the information banner or by using the icon button at the bottom left on all pages of the Site.

 You can also manage your cookie preferences on http://www.youronlinechoices.com.